Startup Leadership Network

-Drawing from Penn State’s alumni network, the SLN finds seasoned executives across numerous industry domains and skill sets to match with University startups who are in need of management help.
+Drawing from Penn State’s alumni network, the SLN finds seasoned executives across numerous industry domains and skill sets to match with University startups that are in need of management help.
 Guided by a 12-member Council of Penn State alumni with deep industry expertise and years of real-world business expertise, the Network embraces the most up-to-date standards, practices, and guidance.

 The program provides startup profiles, makes introductions, and facilitates bi-annual events for matchmaking and relationship building.
 At the events, the startups present their technology, identify challenges they’re facing, and detail the support they need.
 SLN members have opportunities to give feedback, ask questions, and meet with startups one-on-one.

 Participating startups are identified through a number of Invent Penn State-related organizations and activities, including the Penn State Office of Technology Management, the Fund for Innovation, LaunchBoxes and Innovation Hubs, the Ben Franklin TechCelerator, the Invent Penn State Venture & IP Conference, and more.